-COVID-19: the Renewable Energy Institute EEC now provides live virtual classroom training where team members can learn from industry-leading experts and upskill together remotely from home.
+COVID-19: the Renewable Energy Institute now provides live virtual classroom training where team members can learn from industry-leading experts and upskill together remotely from home.

 Since 1975 we have trained tens of thousands of technicians, professionals and personnel every year from small to large organisations, such as the World Bank, IBM, the UN Sustainable Development Committee, Panasonic, Ford Motor Company, Hilton International Hotels, the BBC, and many more.